-Operating cash outflow was £3,153,000 (2021: inflow £3,656,000) for the year.
-The change from prior year reflects the College's increased investment in operational resources within the current climate of reduced public funding and recovery from the Covid-19 pandemic.
+Operating cash inflow was £38,000 (2022: outflow £3,153,000) for the year.
+The change from prior year reflects the College's continued management of operational resources within the current climate of reduced public funding, increased inflation and recovery from the Covid-19 pandemic.